Rickcau/Azure-411/assets/howtos/using-graph-explorer.md

 layout: home
 nav_order: 3
 ---
+    Prerequisites
 # **Prerequisites**
-1. [Click here](https://learn.microsoft.com/en-us/graph/graph-explorer/graph-explorer-features){:target=_blank} an read this document on working with Graph Explorer.
+1. [Read this document](https://learn.microsoft.com/en-us/graph/graph-explorer/graph-explorer-features){:target="_blank"} to get a fundamental understanding of how to us Graph Explorer.
-2. [Click here](){:target=_blank} an read this document to better under how to consent to permissions.
+2. [Read this document](){:target="_blank"} to gain better understanding of how to consent to permissions.
-3. User account with M365 licesne so you can run the Mail Graph API queries.
-You can [click here](https://learn.microsoft.com/en-us/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide){:target=_blank} to read details about how to grant a user an M365 license.
+3. A User account with M365 license so you can run the Mail Graph API queries.
+You can [click here](https://learn.microsoft.com/en-us/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide){:target="_blank"}to read details about how to grant a user an M365 license.
+You will have issues with any of the Mail queries without an M365 license.

-# How-to: Use Graph Explorer

-**How to: 1 - Run a simple Graph API Query**
+# How to: 1 - Run a simple Graph API Query
 1. Navigate to the Graph Explorer by [clicking here](){:target=_blank}.
 2. Click on the *Sign in* icon to the right and sign in to your Azure Account.
 ![]({{ site.baseurl }}/assets/images/graph/Graph-SignIn.jpg)